 We will refer any decision to publish a story based on a single confidential source to the Director.

 To ensure we maintain our independence, we do not pay for information from a source in a story.

 However, payment of fees at recognized rates to specialists for an expert report or a scientific analysis is acceptable.
 This is not chequebook journalism.
 In this context the payment of fees need not be reported on air.

 Increasingly, audience members are becoming contributors; providing photos or footage of news events.
 As CBC does pay for freelance content, it may be appropriate, in rare circumstances, to pay for authenticated content.
 A decision to do so must be referred to the Director.

 We often record our conversations with information sources or potential guests for note-taking purposes.
-This is common practice and is generally done openly.
-It may also be done without the interviewee's knowledge, on condition that:
+This is common practice and is generally done openly, but may be done with or without the interviewee’s knowledge.

 Whether made with or without the source’s knowledge, recordings of conversations or pre-interviews are generally not published.
 We are aware that publication of this type of material could undermine a source’s confidence in journalists.
 It could also have legal or regulatory consequences.